Geta/AutoMapper/README.md

 }
 ```

-This mapping implementation will work for any classes, even for those that has no parameter-less constructor.
+This mapping implementation will work for any classes, even for those that have a constructor with parameters.

 If your destination class has a parameter-less constructor, then you can implement `Mapper<TFrom, TTo>`.